mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 };
 ```

-The model with mutation but no pressure for diversity implements this code but uses the same ChooseOrg function shown above.
+The model with mutation but no pressure for diversity implements this code but uses the same ChooseOrg function as shown for the null model.

 ### **Pressure for Diversity and Mutations**